Tips for competing in Future City!

 At Regionals, scores from all five components will be added together to determine the top team.
 The 1st place team in each region will advance to the Finals held in Washington, DC.

 Yes!
-Future City is first and foremost a Science, Technology, Engineering, and Math (STEM) program.
+Future City is first and foremost a Science, Technology, Engineering, Arts, and Math (STEAM) program.
 Educators, parents, and mentors are encouraged to adapt Future City to match their individual goals.
 Talk with your Regional Coordinator about the various options.

 Visit Resources and download PDF’s showcasing how Future City aligns with many educational standards.